Helen Claire Hodgkins (Wright)

 In 1974 she founded the Little Orchestra of Loma Linda University, a select group of musicians that included musicians, physicians, medical and dental students, and others in the medical professions.
 The ensemble toured extensively on the West Coast and toured in Scandinavia in 1979.

 Following Heifetz's death in 1987, she founded the Jascha Heifetz Society, working with Sherry Kloss to preserve his concepts in playing and teaching.
 She assisted in cataloguing his personal music as part of a larger project to create a complete archive of materials related to his life and career.

-Hodgkins was residing in Thousand Oaks, Ventura, California, when she died at age 82, following an extended illness.
+Hodgkins was residing in Thousand Oaks, California, when she died on June 13, 2011, at age 82, following an extended illness.